oldschoolgg/oldschoolbot/README.md

 Anyone is free to create PR's with improvements and additions to Old School Bot.

-Please lint your code with the projects' [ESLint](https://eslint.org/) config.

 Contributors are listed in this file, and given a Contributor role in the support server.
 If you have more questions, there are lots of helpful Contributors in the `#developers` channel on the Discord server.

 ### Setting up the bot to run locally for contributing